xf00f/web3x/README.md

 yarn web3x-codegen
 ```

-The generator downloads the ABI for the DAI token from the given location on etherscan, and to generate the interface at `./src/contracts/DaiContract.ts`.
+The generator downloads the ABI for the DAI token from the given location on etherscan, and generates the interface at `./src/contracts/DaiContract.ts`.
 It also specifies a local ABI file and generates its interface at `./src/contracts/MyContract.ts`.
 The json files output by truffle are not pure ABIs, but the code generator will detect it's a truffle output and will extract the ABI accordingly.

 For an example of the code generated, take a look at this [example](example-projects/node/src/contracts/DaiContract.ts).